Have you implemented a mobile SEO strategy to make your website mobile friendly? Should you care? Do kids like candy?

 - Do make an informed decision on whether you want your mobile site configuration to be responsive, dynamic serving, or separate site configuration.
 Google does prefer responsive design – design which is coded in a way that allows the layout and display of the page to automatically change based on the size of the device screen.
 However, it does support all three options as long you as you set them up properly and signal to Google which one your site is.

-Finally, we leave you with this thought about the power of mobile: “The adoption rate of mobile is twice that of the Internet, three times that of social media, and 10 times faster than PCs.”
+Finally, we leave you with this thought about the power of implementing a mobile SEO strategy: “The adoption rate of mobile is twice that of the Internet, three times that of social media, and 10 times faster than PCs.”
 (Emma Crowe, Senior Vice President of Client Strategy at Somo, as told to attendees at the 2014 Mobile Retail Summit.)

 Take some of the power back from that small device by optimizing for mobile and using it to your advantage.
 If you still have questions about mobile SEO, please call our SEO experts here at 1st on the List at 1-888-262-6687.